collocations.org

 just a thought

 Would Mark be able to help?
-It''s just a thought.
+It's just a thought.

 keep your thoughts to yourself

-He''s not the kind of man to keep his thoughts to himself.
+He's not the kind of man to keep his thoughts to himself.

-the mere/very thought of sth
+the mere thought of sth, the very thought of sth

 The mere thought of lice makes my head itch.